Sell More by Losing Faster

 Lessons Learned from Losing

-- Customer was elusive, “went dark,” or didn’t calls us back.
+• Customer was elusive, ghosted us, “went dark,” or never called us back.

-In other words, customers who didn’t end up moving forward with us simply didn’t demonstrate the positive interest, responsiveness, and buying signals of those who did.
+Simply put, customers who didn’t end up moving forward with us didn’t demonstrate the positive interest, responsiveness, and buying signals of those who did.

-Could these results have been caused by poor execution or lack of persistence on the part of the rep in some cases?
+Could the negative results have been caused by poor execution or lack of persistence on the part of the rep in some cases?
 Absolutely.
-However, in almost all instances, the sales reps admitted to hanging on to deals they ended up losing for longer than they should have in the face of evidence to the contrary.
+However, in almost all instances, the sales reps admitted to hanging on to deals they ended up losing for longer than they should have in the face of evidence that they should have given up long before.

-This is especially true when selling during times of uncertainty!
+This is especially true when selling during times of uncertainty where your limited bandwidth is best spent with higher probability customers.

 While it might be tempting to cast the net wide and reel in every opportunity.
 Paradoxically, it’s better to narrow your team’s focus and go forensic, not far and wide.
 Look at your historical sales data, team performance, and really internalize which types of customers can get the most value from your solution during times like these.
 Then, double down on them (and yes, to the exclusion of others).